Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Good Hierarchies

 \section{Good Hierarchies}

-As is well known, Kempe changes play a fundamental role in edge-coloring theory.
-To ensure that ETTs are preserved under such operations, in this section we develop an effective control mechanism, the so-called good hierarchy of an ETT, which will serve as a powerful tool in the proof of Theorem~\ref{thm:tech10}(i).
+It is well known that Kempe changes play a fundamental role in edge-coloring theory.
+To ensure that an ETT under a coloring remains to be an ETT under a new coloring arising from Kempe changes, in this section we develop an effective control mechanism over such operations, the so-called good hierarchy of an ETT, which will serve as a powerful tool in the proof of Theorem~\ref{thm:tech10}(i).
+As stated before, a prototype of this mechanism can be found in Chen and Jing in \cite{GG} (see Condition R2 therein).
 Throughout this section, we assume that

-{\bf (5.1)} Theorem~\ref{thm:tech10}(i) and (ii) holds for all ETTs with at most $n-1$ rungs and satisfying MP, and Theorem~\ref{thm:tech10}(iii)-(iv) hold for all ETTs with at most $n$ rungs and satisfying MP.
+{\bf (5.1)} Theorem~\ref{thm:tech10}(i) and (ii) hold for all ETTs with at most $n-1$ rungs and satisfying MP, and Theorem~\ref{thm:tech10}(iii)-(vi) hold for all ETTs with at most $n$ rungs and satisfying MP.